agathoklisx/libved/README.md

    :@validate_utf8 filename (check filename for invalid UTF-8 byte sequences :@info [--buf,--win,--ed] (with no arguments defaults to --buf) (this prints
-                       details to the scratch buffer of the corresponded arguments)
+                       details to the scratch buffer of the corresponded arguments) :@save_image [--as=file] (save current layout, that can be used at a next invocation with --load-file=file.i, to restore it,
+                             default filename: $SYSDATADIR/profiles/currentbufname.i)

    The `man command requires the man utility, which simply means probably also an implementation of a roff system.
 The col utility is not required, as we filter